Rasheed19/pulse-project/README.md

 # pulse-project
-This repository contains the codes for all the model training and experiments performed in the project _Path Signature-Based Life Prognostics of Li-ion Battery Using Pulse Test Data_.
+This repository contains the codes for all the model training and experiments performed in the project [_Path signature-based life prognostics of Li-ion battery using pulse test data_](https://www.sciencedirect.com/science/article/pii/S0306261924022037).

 Common models predicting the End of Life (EOL) and Remaining Useful Life (RUL) of Li-ion cells make use of long cycling data samples.
 This is a bottleneck when predictions are needed for decision-making but no historical data is available.
 A machine learning model to predict the EOL and RUL of Li-ion cells using only data contained in a single Hybrid Pulse Power Characterization (HPPC) test is proposed.
 The model ignores the cell’s prior cycling usage and is validated across nine different datasets each with its cathode chemistry.
 A model able to classify cells on whether they have passed EOL given an HPPC test is also developed.